What’s so famous about Gobi?

 Who owns the Gobi Desert?

-The Gobi Desert is shared by China and Mongolia.
-Most of the desert is located in China, with a small part on the southern tip of Mongolia.
+Gobi Desert is shared by China and Mongolia.
+Most of the desert is in China, with a small part in the southern tip of Mongolia.

 What is the economy of the Gobi Desert like?

-The economy of the Gobi Desert is mostly based on herding and agriculture.
-The nomadic herders of the Gobi raise camels, sheep, goats, and yaks.
-They also grow crops like wheat, barley, and vegetables.
-Some people in the Gobi also mine for minerals like coal and copper.
+Economy of the Gobi Desert is based on herding and agriculture.
+Nomadic herders of Gobi raise camels, sheep, goats and yaks.
+They also grow wheat, barley and vegetables.
+Some people in Gobi mine for coal and copper.

 What does the word Gobi mean?

-The word “Gobi” means desert in Mongolian.
-Mongolians call it just the Gobi but called Gobi desert by foreigners.
+Word “Gobi” means desert in Mongolian.
+Mongolians call it just Gobi but call Gobi desert by foreigners.

 Does the Gobi Desert get rain?

-The Gobi Desert is a very dry place with very little rainfall.
-The mountains that surround the desert can get up to two feet of snow each year, but the desert itself usually only gets a few inches of rain. it usually starts in July.
+Gobi Desert is very dry place with very little rainfall.
+Mountains surrounding the desert can get up to 2 feet of snow each year, but the desert itself usually get few inches of rain.
+It usually starts in July.

-The Gobi desert steppe, which lies in China’s Inner Mongolia region and the Yin Mountains, is first.
-It is restricted by the Mongolian Manchurian grassland, the Yellow River, and the Alashan plateau.
+Gobi desert steppe, which lies in China’s Inner Mongolia region and the Yin Mountains is first.
+It is bounded by Mongolian Manchurian grassland, Yellow River and Alashan plateau.

-Second, The Alashan Plateau semi-desert is made up of basin semi-desert and low ranges between the Gobi Altai range, the Helan mountains, the Qilian mountains, and the Tibetan Plateau.
+Second, Alashan Plateau semi-desert is made up of basin semi-desert and low range between Gobi Altai range, Helan mountains, Qilian mountains and Tibetan Plateau.

-Third, Gobi Desert Steppe runs north of the Alashan plateau and west of the Gobi Altai province.
+Third, Gobi Desert Steppe runs north of Alashan plateau and west of Gobi Altai province.

 I’ll also share some photos of the beautiful Mongolian landscape.
 So if you’re ready, let’s explore Mongolia!
 If you interested in traveling Mongolia i am here for you.